How Rampant Stupidity Killed Two People in Kenosha

 “Oh, shit.
 That’s not a good sign, is it?”

 Footnote (2): Kyle’s lawyer has claimed that he was in the area that day prior to the riots working as a community lifeguard.
 He was then asked to help clean graffiti at a local school.
 After that, a local business owner asked for help protecting his car dealership from rioters whereupon a friend loaned Kyle the AR-15 in question.
 Is any of this true?
-It looks like at least some of it is likely.
+It looks like at least some of it is likely, except that the rifle appears to have been acquired via illegal straw purchase.
 It is still held as fact that his mother transported him to and from the riots, and there is some indication that she was participating as a civilian guard in the same manner her son was.
 At the very least, most accounts agree that Kyle had his mother’s approval and blessing to be in Kenosha with that rifle.

 Footnote (3): Here is a link to an article that lists the criminal records of Kyle’s victims with supporting documentation.
 The article has it’s own thesis that you may or may not find compelling.
 I don’t care, because they did a good job getting all the information on the victims into one place with references.
 That’s all I wanted.